 If you have acute pericarditis, the most common symptom is sharp, stabbing chest pain behind the breastbone or in the left side of your chest.
 However, some people with acute pericarditis describe their chest pain as dull, achy or pressure-like instead, and of varying intensity.

 The pain of acute pericarditis may travel into your left shoulder and neck.
-It often intensifies when you lie down or inhale deeply.
-Coughing, taking a deep breath or swallowing food also may make the pain worse.
+It often intensifies when you cough, lie down or inhale deeply.
 Sitting up and leaning forward can often ease the pain.
 At times, it may be difficult to distinguish pericardial pain from the pain that occurs with a heart attack.

 Chronic pericarditis is usually associated with chronic inflammation and may result in fluid around the heart (pericardial effusion).
 The most common symptom of chronic pericarditis is chest pain.